 A pause was required by the rules of the Legislature.
 However, the Senate met again on NOV-12, passed SB1 as amended by the House, and sent it to Governor Arbercrombie (D) to sign into law.
 The governor has long been a supporter of marriage equality, and signed it on NOV-13.

 Rep. Bob McDermott attempted to obtain a temporary restraining order from the Circuit Court that would prevent the state from issuing marriage licenses to same-sex couples.
 He was denied.

-That may have successfully concluded a 23 year battle for equality -- almost a full generation of effort by folks who never gave up expecting that aloha (love, acceptance, unity) would eventually win over denigration and exclusion in Hawaii -- "The aloha state."
+That successfully concluded a 22 year battle for equality -- almost a full generation of effort by folks who never gave up expecting that aloha (love, acceptance, unity) would eventually win over denigration and exclusion in Hawaii -- "The aloha state."
 Rep. McDermott (R) filed a lawsuit in late 2013-NOV seeking to have the court overturn the new marriage law.
 A hearing was scheduled for 2014-JAN-13.
 Again, he was not successful.

 Loving, committed same-sex couples were able to pick up marriage licenses on 2013-DEC-02.
 They cost US $50.00 and are available to visitors to Hawaii as well as to residents.
 Since Hawaii has no waiting period, couples can marry on the same day.
 Licenses are valid for 30 days.
 For more information, do a Google search for marriage license hawaii

 Hawaii became the 15th state to attain marriage equality and the 16th jurisdiction if one includes the District of Columbia.
 The 16th state to legalize SSM was Illinois, whose governor signed a bill that had been already passed by the Legislature into law at a public meeting in Chicago on NOV-20.